 - The membership would begin/end July 1.
 Members would need to pay dues in order to maintain membership.
-The steering committee will determine the amount for membership contribution.
+The Board will determine the amount for membership contribution.

-- The size for the steering committee will decrease because there won’t be a member for the current conference.
+- The size for the Board will decrease because there won’t be a member for the current conference.
 It will increase again when we have the full compliment of past, current, and future NETC conference host members.

-- The terms of the steering committee would be extended an additional year.
+- The terms of the Board would be extended an additional year.

-- The steering committee will meet sometime during Spring or Summer.
+- The Board will meet sometime during Spring or Summer.
 This meeting can be, but does not have to be, a face-to-face meeting.
 Treasurer and Secretary reports will be read.